Force field: Apple's pressure-based screens promise a world beyond cold glass

 Mobiquity’s technical adviser Robert McCarthy points to several potential uses of Apple’s technology - measuring the force of touch when entering a password, say, to indicate how confident the user is of their selection, or keying in a numeric passcode using different pressure levels as an extra layer of security.

-Other manufacturers are exploring how to make touching a device more friendly, and more advanced, says Freddie Liu, CFO of Taiwan-based TPK Holding Co Ltd (3673.TW), an Apple supplier.
+Other manufacturers are exploring how to make touching a device more friendly, and more advanced, says Freddie Liu, CFO of Taiwan-based TPK Holding Co Ltd, an Apple supplier.

 “This is just the beginning for Force Touch,” he said.